Hertzton

-HERTzTON is a German rock, pop, and electronica band that was formed in 2001 by author, composer, musician, singer and songwriter, Markus Winter, the band is based in Leverkusen.
+Hertzton (stylized HERTzTON) is a German rock, pop and electronica band that was formed in 2001 by author, composer, musician, singer and songwriter Markus Winter.
+The band is based in Leverkusen.

 History

 Originally, Winter performed English pop music with CRY, a band formed in 1993.
 The CRY album "Invisible Tears", released in 1995, included the Belgian radio hit "Longing for Fire".
 It was not until 2001, when a friend discovered some old recordings in a box and after listening to them, suggested Markus record them 1, that he formed HERTzTON in the same year.